-While each national healthcare system or specific organisations may be at different stages in their adoption of cloud, with some barriers having a greater impact or relevantce, every system could be doing more to accelerate the adoption of cloud or improve the realisation of key benefits.
+While each national healthcare system or specific organisations may be at different stages in their adoption of cloud, with some barriers having a greater impact or relevance, every system could be doing more to accelerate the adoption of cloud or improve the realisation of key benefits.
 The following four key priority areas were identified to help address the barriers and support greater cloud adoption.

-Develop a digital health strategy with funded initiatives supporting cloud deployment and adoption and track progress
+Develop a digital health strategy and track progress with funded initiatives supporting cloud deployment and adoption